Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Aspartate

-Low levels of aspartate, the amino acid which is required for protein synthesis, can be growth limiting under hypoxic conditions, which are common in tumours.
+Low levels of aspartate, the amino acid required for protein synthesis, can be growth-limiting under hypoxic conditions, which are common in tumours.
 Hence, our cancer management recipes de-emphasise aspartate.

 Foods that contain more aspartate include soy protein, shrimp and asparagus.